vipulvyas/Penetration-Testing/ALL_IN_ONE.md

 ```
 ---------------------------------------------------------------------------

-## SMB Enumeration with smbmap & smbclient
+## SMB Enumeration with smbmap and smbclient

 ### smbmap
 #### Basic Usage of smbmap